2 System Setup

 2.10 Bypassing Authentication

 Kiss has a way of dealing with this scenario.
-This is done in the same configuration file where all of the configuration options are located.
-In the file src/main/backend/KissInit.groovy.
+This is done in the same configuration file where all of the configuration options are located specifically in the file src/main/backend/KissInit.groovy.
 In that file, you are able to specify specific web methods that may be called without authentication.
 That file has an example.

-It should be noted that it is recommended that something like a captcha be used to at least be confident you are communicating with a human.
+It should be noted that it is recommended that something like a captcha be used to at least ensure that you are communicating with a human.
 Additionally, it should be noted that the danger of providing unauthenticated services is somewhat mitigated by the combination of HTTPS and CORS.

 2.11 Building The System